Teradata/developer-resources/docs/FAQ.md

 # FAQ

-(Just brainstorming ideas for Q's, for now.)
+(Just brainstorming ideas for Q's, for now.
+Can categorize to make them more skimmable.)

-(MEM will play w/expandable text.
-Create facets or role-based sections?)

 **What's the difference between AI Unlimited and Teradata Vantage?**
 Answer.